 As a practice, it’s a good idea to think about 2-3 “worse case” scenarios with a situation upcoming and have a plan of action to counter with should the first one not work as planned.

-Inevitably, Plan B and C will become the “go-to” in many of your everyday predicaments.
-Make you you anticipate them happening and adjust accordingly.
+Inevitably, Plan B and C will become the “go-to” in many of your every day predicaments.
+Make sure you anticipate them happening and adjust accordingly.